Global Cleantech Innovation Programme

-The GCIP national winners gain exposure to dynamic venture culture of Silicon Valley, and are connected with a community of cleantech innovators and entrepreneurs from all over the world.
-The GCIP national winner also meet with the national winners of the other GCIP countries, compete for the Global Prize.
+The GCIP national winners gain exposure to the dynamic venture culture of Silicon Valley, and are connected with a community of cleantech innovators and entrepreneurs from all over the world.
+The GCIP national winners also meet with the national winners of the other GCIP countries, compete for the Global Prize.

 Global Cleantech Innovation Index

 The Global Cleantech Innovation Index (GCII), a biennial index and report, was first created in 2012 to investigate the question: which countries currently have the greatest potential to produce entrepreneurial cleantech startup companies and which will commercialize clean technology innovations over the next 10 years?